Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing: Experiments

 \subsection{Results on bird's eye view Portions}

-We conduct our experiments on two well-known UAV data sets, VisDrone \cite{Zhu2018} and UAVDT \cite{Adaimi2020}, and on a new data set, we recorded ourselves which will be made available at our website.
+We conduct our experiments on two well-known UAV data sets, VisDrone \cite{Zhu2018} and UAVDT \cite{Adaimi2020}, and on a new data set we recorded ourselves, which will be made publicly available.
 It is called \textbf{P}eople \textbf{O}n \textbf{G}rass (POG).
 The two former consist of around $7$k and $40$k images, respectively, and were both captured in major Asian cities.
 The latter contains roughly $2.8$k images, mostly showing people on a grass background.
+We captured POG to test our approach on because it features accurate height information per image, a very rare quality among UAV data sets.
 As mentioned earlier, we conduct our experiments on each data set's BEV portion.
-These subsets contain roughly $1.4$k, $9.4$k, and $1$k, respectively.
+These subsets contain roughly $1.4$k, $9.4$k, and $1$k images, respectively.
 Following the original authors of UAVDT, we combine all classes of their bounding box annotations into the single class `car` for our experiments due to heavy class imbalances.
 Because the existing altitude annotations are too coarse for our purposes, we generate finer height data artificially for UAVDT and VisDrone.
-We do so by analyzing the ground truth annotations for every image to calculate the de facto GSD by equation (\ref{eq:GSD_eq}).
-For POG, we extracted the log file from the UAV.
-Therefore, the data set contains meta annotations for each image, particularly altitude information that is accurate to within one meter.
-The data set contains images in between $10\, m$ and $110 \, m$.\\ For the experiments on one-stage detectors, we employ EfficientDet--$D0$.
-As discussed, we employ the Adaptive Resizer and eliminate the FPN.
-As baseline, we use it as described in the original paper \cite{Tan2019}.
-We report the results of these experiments in Table \ref{tab:resultsOneStage}.
-We observe that employing Adaptive Resizer and cutting the FPN improves inference speed by a factor of four to five, achieving $56$ FPS on an RTX $2080$ Ti GPU.
-For VisDrone we can also see, that the Adaptive Resizer improves the model by roughly $6$ AP$^{50}$ points, for UAVDT even by 30 AP$^{50}$.
-In the case of POG we perform competitively while being, as mentioned, a lot faster. \\ We also include results for the Adaptive Resizer on two-stage detectors.
-While these are not relevant for onboard processing, they are still the most capable object detection models.
-We conduct our experiments on two-stage detectors for UAVDT by employing the baseline from \cite{Wu2019}, a Faster R-CNN network with Resnet-101-FPN backbone.
-For VisDrone, we reimplemented DE--FPN, which is the best-performing single model from \cite{zhu2018visdrone}.
-We achieved $49.0$ AP$^{50}$ on the full validation set compared to their $49.1$ AP$^{50}$ on the full test set.
-To compare it to our model, we eliminate its FPN, train and test it on the BEV portion, then employ this as the baseline (in both cases).
-From the results in Table \ref{tab:resultsTwoStage} we observe that employing the Adaptive Resizer improves detection results for both data sets.
-While we improve by $5$ AP$^{50}$ points on VisDrone, we even achieve an improvement of over $13$ AP$^{70}$ on UAVDT compared to our baseline.
-We use the AP$^{70}$ metric to compare our approach to \cite{Wu2019} and observe that our model outperforms theirs by around $4$ points.
+We do so using the second method from Section \ref{sec:method}.
+More precisely, we generate the image sizes by Equation (\ref{eq:Image_size_equation}).
+For POG, we extracted the log files from the UAV.
+Therefore, the data set contains meta annotations for each image, particularly altitude information, that is accurate to within one meter \cite{webinar2020gps}.
+The data set contains images in between $10\, m$ and $110 \, m$.